codiant-technology/react-native-video-players/README.md

 ### iOS installation
 <details>

 <summary>iOS details</summary>

 To get audio/video in IOS when app is in background

 From x-code  in capabilities add background modes and enable audio mode.

-also  add  following entries to get orientation in landscape : -
+Also  add  following entries to get orientation in landscape :-

 Add this lines into appDelegate.m file.
 ```